 As the semester comes to a close, you will be working on papers, projects and studying for final exams.
 At this point, you should have your next semester schedule set, understand what final work you need to complete, and also begin reflecting and thinking about what your next few years at Pace will look like.

-For finals, the Library, Learning Center and Cafeteria all have extended hours to accommodate your busy schedule.
+For finals, the Library, Learning Commons and Cafeteria all have extended hours to accommodate your busy schedule.
 Your first semester will pass in the blink of an eye, so make sure you are keeping up with your work as finals approach.
 Finals week can be stressful with multiple projects or exams due on the same day, so managing your time, and setting deadlines for yourself will be very important.

-Learning Commons also offers review sessions in various subjects.
+The Learning Commons also offers review sessions in various subjects.
 It is recommended to form study groups with peers as a way to review course material and stay alert.
 Completing your work is important, but quality and good performance also matter.
 Feel free to talk to your Peer Leader for further advice and recommendations about how to prepare and manage the stress of finals.

 Spring Schedule And Grades